Canada permanent resident card: Rights and responsibilities of a permanent resident

+Restrictions of a permanent resident

+Permanent residents do not have the right to vote in any federal, provincial, or municipal elections in Canada nor can they run for elected office in any level of government.
+Several municipal governments in Canada, including Toronto, Vancouver, Halifax, and Calgary, have proposed giving permanent residents the right to vote in municipal elections, but none of these proposals have succeeded.
+For national security reasons, permanent residents also cannot hold jobs in either the public or private sectors that require a high-level security clearance.

+As non-citizens, permanent residents must use the passport of their current nationality in combination with a permanent resident card for international travel because they cannot be issued Canadian passports (unless they are stateless and issued a Canadian Certificate of Identity or Refugee travel document).
+Some countries will grant visa-free entry to Canadian permanent residents even if their current nationality would not typically qualify.
+To re-enter Canada on a commercial carrier (flight, bus, etc.) a permanent resident must present either their permanent resident card or a Permanent Resident Travel Document issued by a Canadian diplomatic office.

+Loss of permanent residence status

+Canadian permanent residency is automatically lost upon becoming a Canadian citizen.
+The PR card is physically destroyed as part of the Oath of Citizenship ceremony.

+Permanent residency can also be revoked if the bearer is outside of Canada for longer than 730 days in a five-year period (unless serving abroad as a Crown servant), or has committed criminal or immigration infractions resulting in a removal order.

+Canadian permanent resident holders can voluntarily renounce their status after filling form IMM 5782.

+A permanent resident does not lose their status if their permanent resident card expires, nor do they lose their status without adjudication by an official.

 Design

 There have been three types of PR card in circulation: the 2002, the 2009 and the 2015 version.
 As all PR card's lifespan cannot exceed five years, the initial 2002 and 2009 versions should be no longer in use.

 All three versions of the card contain a maple leaf in the front of the card, hence earning the nickname "maple leaf card".

 2002 version

 The card is an ISO/IEC 7810 ID-1 sized (commonly known as credit-card sized) document.
 The front of the card contains the holder's photograph, name, an 8-digit ID number, sex, nationality, date of birth, signature and the card's date of expiration.
 For the back of the card, an optical stripe which contains the holder's information is available on top.
 Below it are additional information on the holder including their immigration category, colour of eyes and height, country of birth as well as the day the holder became a permanent resident.
 A machine readable zone is at the bottom.
 The colour of the card is aqua, with graphs in purple and orange, and a maple leaf can be seen in the front.